Studying an LLM (Master of Laws) Program in France

 A first degree in law of high academic standing (check with the institution of your choice for grades/percentages required).

-Since many courses are taught in English, a good command over English Language is also required to be demonstrated through TOEFL/ IELTS scores.
+Since many courses are taught in English, a good command over English Language is required to be proved through TOEFL/ IELTS scores.

 A good command over French language would of course be useful (although, some universities do offer intensive French language courses throughout the year).
 Generally, admission selections are based on the applications but a telephone interview may also be requested at the discretion of the university.